Perturbing Isoradial Triangulations: Introduction

-Appendix~\ref{tiling-by-cocyclic-quad} examines the conformal Laplacian $\Deltaconf$ on a particular critical Delaunay graph $\uG$ as well as the anomalous terms associated to chords in $\uG_{0^+}$ which arise in the second order variation of the log-determinant formula for $\Deltaconf$ addressed in \ref{ssConfLApDEl}.
-The graph $\uG$ is sufficiently regular and $\uG_{0^+}$ has a sufficient density of chords to insure that these anomalous terms have a convergent scaling limits, which are computed explicitly in Claim \ref{continuum-limits-anomalies}.
+Appendix~\ref{tiling-by-cocyclic-quad} examines the conformal Laplacian $\Deltaconf$ on a particular critical Delaunay graph $\uG$ as well as the anomalous terms associated with chords in $\uG_{0^+}$ which arise in the second order variation of the log-determinant formula for $\Deltaconf$ addressed in \ref{ssConfLApDEl}.
+The graph $\uG$ is sufficiently regular and $\uG_{0^+}$ has a sufficient density of chords to ensure that these anomalous terms have a convergent scaling limit, which is computed explicitly in Proposition~\ref{continuum-limits-anomalies}.

 {\mathrm{i}}